 Application Deadline: Friday, November 24th, 2017 at 11:59 PM

 EV Building, 1515 rue Sainte-Catherine

 The Annual Concordia Undergraduate Art History Conference, coordinated by students in the Department of Art History, provides a unique environment for students to share their own research with the Concordia community and with participants from universities across Canada.
-Entering its fifth year, the conference is for the third time being organized under the auspices of the Concordia Undergraduate Journal of Art History, a peer-reviewed publication that is entering its twelfth year.
-In its past four iterations, the conference has allowed students to gain valuable experience presenting their work in front of their peers – an experience that is invaluable to any student considering further education at the graduate level.
+Entering its seventh year, the conference is for the fifth time being organized under the auspices of the Concordia Undergraduate Journal of Art History (CUJAH), a peer-reviewed publication that is entering its fourteenth year.
+In its past six iterations, the conference has allowed students to gain valuable experience presenting their work in front of their peers – a professional experience that is invaluable to any student considering further education at the graduate level.